DS4SD/quackling/README.md

 ## Usage

-Quackling offers core capabilities (`quackling.core`), as well as framework integration components e.g. for LlamaIndex (`quackling.llama_index`).
+Quackling offers core capabilities (`quackling.core`), as well as framework integration components (`quackling.llama_index` and `quackling.langchain`).
 Below you find examples of both.

 ### Basic RAG

-Below you find a basic RAG pipeline using LlamaIndex.
+Here is a basic RAG pipeline using LlamaIndex:

 > [!NOTE]
 > To use as is, first `pip install llama-index-embeddings-huggingface llama-index-llms-huggingface-api`